mgorski/DevZone/API/README.md

     }
 Note that if a contact opened the same message multiple times, only the oldest date is listed.

-Hint: You can use get_message to obtain more info about every message.
+*Hint*: You can use get_message to obtain more info about every message.

 get_contact_clicks
 List dates when the links in messages were clicked by contacts.

-JSON Request:
+*JSON Request:*

     {
         "method" : "get_contact_clicks",